atsay714/METCS622_Assignment1/README.md

 ## Built With
 Java - The programming language used

-Visual Studio - The IDE used
+Visual Studio Code - The IDE used

 ## Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.